Palo Duro Canyon, May 2002

 Cave and branch, south end of Palo Duro Canyon road

-•Little black flies and wild turkeys share this campground with a moderate number of good-tempered campers who are mostly in vehicles.
+I made a driving tour of the park, with excellent results: a nearly cloudless sky, golden sunset, and cool and dry.
+Little black flies and wild turkeys shared the campground with a moderate number of good-tempered campers who were mostly in vehicles.

 Hour-long star trace photo made by laying my camera on its back on a cooking grill